mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 Anyone hosting content or distributing content without permission will be tried in [jury service](/jury-service/) where they can loose their ability to operate an United States Internet domain.

 Copyright will be checked on the transfer of content between media servers, unless tested performance with AI can show otherwise.

+There is a corner case where at rest content might be come into copyright play, the content would be to great to scan every day and I believe the best that could be done is to scan it on transfer, or when the content is requested in which it has been at rest for a long period of time.

 ### Denied Content